MHickey2/First_Project/README.md

 ----
 ## Features to be implemented in the Future <a name="future"></a>
 - As mentioned previously, there were a couple of challenges with existing features that I would like to improve in the future.
-I will utilize javascript to redirect users to the thank you page after they submit their details for the webinar.
+I will utilize javascript to redirect users to the Confirmation Page after they submit their details for the webinar.
 - I will also insert the call to action for the newsletter sign up, and use javascript to create a pop-up form and a notification when they have sucessfully signed up.
 - In relation to forms I would also use a captcha/anti-spam feature for security reasons.
-- At the moment the navigation on small screens seems adequate, but if I was to add more menu items I would have to implement a hamburger menu.
+- At the moment the navigation on small screens seems adequate, but if I was to add more menu items or just improve legibility I would have to implement a hamburger menu. (for now I changed the header to a darker shade to ensure the menu items stand out more).
-- I would like to introduce more interactivity in the site by use of a blog, with the latest blog being highlighted within the site and enable users to comment and form threads to promote connections.
+- I would like to introduce more interactivity in the site by adding a blog, with the latest blog being highlighted within the site and enable users to comment and form threads to share ideas on related topics.
+- I have considered adding jpg images for older iPhone screens but believe that there is support for safari screens from Apple 14 onwards, so will continue to research best practise.
+- I would probably increase the number of resources in the Resources section.

 #### [Return to Table of Contents](#toc)